lovish-ab/grocery_delivery_docs/docs/functional.md

 ## Introduction

-This documentation describes the planned design and functionality of a **Grocery Delivery Website** that will be developed using the **PERN stack** (PostgreSQL, Express.js, React.js, Node.js) and integrated with **AWS** for media and product image storage.
+This documentation describes the planned design and functionality of a **FreshNest** that will be developed using the **PERN stack** (PostgreSQL, Express.js, React.js, Node.js) and integrated with **AWS** for media and product image storage.

 The idea is to build a simple, scalable web platform where:

 - **Customers** can browse grocery products, add items to their cart, and place orders online.
-- **Sellers** can log in, upload their products, manage stock, and handle customer orders through a dedicated dashboard.
+- **Sellers** can log in, upload their products, manage product, and handle customer orders through a dedicated dashboard.

-The website will be developed as a part of a semester project and is currently in the planning and documentation phase.

 ---